mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-1]: Boiling some water
 ```

 As we expect, ZIO executed the two effects concurrently on different threads.
-However, just to remember, concurrently running a set of tasks means that the order in which the runtime performs them is irrelevant.
+Just to remember, concurrently running a set of tasks means that the order in which the runtime performs them is irrelevant.

 ### 6. Synchronizing with a Fiber

 The astute reader should have noticed that boiling the water without preparing a good coffee is non-sense.
 However, Bob can't prepare the coffee without the boiled water.
-Moreover, Bon can't prepare the coffee if he's still in the bathroom.
+Moreover, Bob can't prepare the coffee if he's still in the bathroom.
 So, we need to synchronize the action of preparing coffee to the results of the previous two activities.

 ZIO fibers provide the `join` method to wait for the termination of a fiber: